 Though I’ve been in this area before, and probably for that reason, I think that the Heart of Sharjah (its heritage village) is next door to Dubai’s (which is actually less than 2 km away from the Coffee Museum), but this doesn’t stop me from doing all the extra driving – and making me debate how much caffeine I need.
 I get to park closer and visit their Islah al-Umm School Museum, established for all education levels in 1935.
 There are plenty of pens (wooden sticks and ink pots) and Qur’an holders on display.

 The sun is threatening to set when I leave the museum and the timing couldn’t be better.
 I drive to the beach surrounding me and get the feeling of Beauty and the Beast – from the mansion on my right and the scared crab to remind me of Cogsworth, not from the pile of plastic on my left.
-As the sky goes from shades of bright orange and light blue to darker hues I look at the shells, skulls, and seaweed on the beach.
+As the sky goes from shades of bright orange to bluish-grey I meander the beach looking at the shells, skulls, and seaweed.
 I linger as the sun disappears to enjoy this peaceful place – and book a night at Hotel Royal Residence Branch down the street.

 It’s two km away and I arrive after 7pm.
 I check in, find the pool, and return to room 7C to change and grab an embroidered towel.
 I thought about sheesha because I’ve been craving a smoke all day – and my luck the sheesha guy is also a Marlboro man.
 After that, I float in one of the two pools on one of their orange rings and watch a bat do touch and goes.
 I do a lap and climb out.
 I take a photo of the restaurant menu and though the prices are good I’m not in the mood for a whole chicken and rice.